-The underlying premise of connected places, also known as smart cities, is that greater availability of data and information, integration of services and systems, and outcome-based contracting can increase the capacity, efficiency, reliability and resilience, and thereby availability, of existing assets to enable enhanced service provision for its citizens.
+Connected places, also known as smart cities, are intended to enable enhanced service provision for its citizens.
+This is achieved through greater availability of information, integration of services and systems, and outcome-based contracting.
+These measures can increase the capacity, efficiency, reliability, resilience, and availability, of existing assets and services.
+These developments can introduce new vulnerabilities and security issues.

-A key purpose of a connected place is to join up specific vertical sectors (e.g. utilities, transport, health, etc.) across organisational boundaries into a whole-place approach for the creation, delivery and use of spaces and services.
+One purpose of a connected place is to join up specific vertical sectors (e.g., utilities, transport, health, etc.), for example, in the deployment of public EV charging points.
+The integration crosses organisational boundaries to achieve a whole-place approach for the creation, delivery and use of spaces and services.
 These changes should allow the place to:

 - take better account of the needs of current and future citizens;

 - more efficiently and sustainably identify, anticipate, and respond to emerging challenges, including emergency situations; and

 - increase the capacity for service delivery and innovation which in turn has the capability to drive efficiencies and effectiveness.

 Advances in digital engineering, information and communication technologies are significant enablers of these changes.
 However, the increased use of, and dependence on, these technologies, creates significant vulnerabilities and associated security issues.
 The impact of these issues can be increased when coupled with greater sharing and use of place data and information, and adoption of new service delivery models.
 A range of threat actors might seek to exploit these vulnerabilities to compromise the value, longevity and ongoing use of built assets and services.
 Threat actors may also seek to affect the safety and security of the place’s citizens.

 The approach to security of a connected place differs from any security-minded policies and processes adopted within an individual local authority or service delivery organisation.
 Security of connected place depends on how organisations plan to respond to these new or enhanced vulnerabilities created by changes to existing ways of working and greater information sharing.